Category: Biography

 Birds Art Life: A Year of Observation by Kyo Maclear

-Synopsis A writer’s search for inspiration, beauty, and solace leads her to birds in this meditation on creativity and life – a field guide to things small and significant.
-In 2012, Kyo Maclear met a musician with a passion for birds.
-Curious about what had prompted a young urban artist to suddenly embrace nature she…
+A writer’s search for inspiration, beauty, and solace leads her to birds in this meditation on creativity and life – a field guide to things small and significant.

 -